andlab-um/personality/Readme.md

 quickstart: `python personality_classifier.py`

-training on custom dataset with custom configuration file: `python personality_classifier.py -d path_to_your_data -c path_to_your_configuration`
+training on a custom dataset with custom configuration file: `python personality_classifier.py -d path_to_your_data -c path_to_your_configuration`

-load well trained model: `python personality_classifier.py -l`
+load well-trained model: `python personality_classifier.py -l`

 see more information about command arguments: `python personality_classifier.py -h`